The acne production cycle clears acne forever

 To graphically explain the acne production cycle, I have prepared for you this video with subtitles:

 Now that you know the acne production cycle it is amazing how simple it is to avoid acne and without spending on expensive acne treatments.
+Now that you know this cycle, you can understand why focusing on trying to clear acne only from the skin is useless, because it’ll eventually come back and you’ll have breakouts again and you also come to understand why adult acne exists.
 But let’s see how to solve the problem at its roots and eliminate acne once and for all.

 We already saw in the video that the challenge to overcome consists of 2 parts, nutrition and digestion, but they are closely linked to each other.
 In fact, our nutrition can largely determine our good or bad digestion.

 What is the main factor in causing acne?

 The quality of the sebum or fat secreted depends on our diet and digestion, and is a very important factor for the generation of acne and as we talk about it in Part 3, Acne-free skin and Part 4, Oily skin in this series of articles, is the most important factor or variable for the generation of acne.

 The fastest way to clear acne is NOT to overload the acne production cycle, i.e .: